 Writer: Jason Aaron / Artist: Juan Frigeri / Marvel Comics

-Reading Avengers?
-Find BNP’s other reviews of the series here.
+Enjoying Avengers?
+Check out BNP’s other reviews here.